Valkyria Chronicles

 Valkyria Chronicles is a series of military-themed tactical role-playing video games created by Ryutaro Nonaka and Shuntaro Tanaka, and developed by Sega.
 The series began with Valkyria Chronicles, which was released for the PlayStation 3 in 2008, and later for Microsoft Windows, PlayStation 4 and the Nintendo Switch.
-Two sequels have been released on the PlayStation Portable, with the latest installment, Valkyria Chronicles 4, released for the PlayStation 4, Xbox One, Nintendo Switch and Microsoft Windows.
+Two sequels have been released on the PlayStation Portable, with the latest installment, Valkyria Chronicles 4, released for the PlayStation 4, Xbox One, Nintendo Switch and Microsoft Windows, and later for Stadia and Amazon Luna.
 The series has also been expanded into anime and manga media.

-Settings, gameplay, and characters
+Setting and gameplay

-The main line of games uses a turn based system known as the BLiTZ (Battle of Live Tactical Zones), while the later installment is described as being real time with strategy elements.
-The setting resembles an alternate version of Earth during the early 20th century.
-Welkin Gunther is the main protagonist of the first game, Valkyria Chronicles.
-Selvaria Bles is a character that has appeared in every single installment, with the exception of Valkyria Revolution.
+The main line of games uses a turn based system known as the BLiTZ (Battle of Live Tactical Zones) and is set in Europa, a fictional continent loosely based on Europe.
+A conflict known as the Second Europan War takes place between the superpowers of the Atlantic Federation, a group of democracies from the western part of the continent, and the East Europan Imperial Alliance, an imperialistic monarchy.
+Both sides covet the natural resources of the neutral nation of Gallia, which leads to an invasion from the Empire.
+The first, third, and fourth games of the series follow the exploits of distinct groups of soldiers on different fronts of the Second Europan War, fighting the Imperial forces, while the second game is set after the war.
+The games were designed using Sega's CANVAS graphics engine, making the visuals resemble pencil drawn paintings in motion.
+Valkyria Revolution is set in an alternate version of Europa with different lore, characters, and gameplay.

 Games

 Valkyria Chronicles debuted on PlayStation 3, with the original game later made available on Microsoft Windows, PlayStation 4 and Nintendo Switch.
 Sega opted to continue the series on PlayStation Portable instead of on PlayStation 3.
-However, Valkyria Chronicles 4 was released on the PlayStation 4, Xbox One, Microsoft Windows and Nintendo Switch, it was the first Valkyria Chronicles game to debut on a Nintendo platform and Microsoft Windows in the West.
+However, Valkyria Chronicles 4 was released on the PlayStation 4, Xbox One, Microsoft Windows and Nintendo Switch, and was later ported to Stadia and Amazon Luna, it was the first Valkyria Chronicles game to debut on a Nintendo platform and Microsoft Windows in the West.

 Main series

 Valkyria Chronicles

 The first main entry in the series was originally released for the PlayStation 3 and later ported to Microsoft Windows, PlayStation 4, and Nintendo Switch.
 The Windows port was developed by Little Stone Software.
 It takes place in Europa, a fictional continent based on Europe, during the beginning of World War II.
 Because of its abundance of Ragnite ore, which takes the place of petroleum in the game setting, the neutral nation of Gallia comes under attack from the East Europan Imperial Alliance, which is itself engaged in a war with the Atlantic Federation.
 Players take control of a unit of the Gallian Militia, dedicated to repelling the invasion.
-The game's visuals, which use Sega's CANVAS graphics engine, resemble pencil drawn paintings in motion.